 where $\Delta$ is an normal crossing divisor on $Z$ and $\Lambda$ an effective reduced divisor on $Y$.
 Observe that $\rho \left( R \right)$ is a finite set and then we can find an affine open subset $U$ containing $\rho ( R )$ in which $\Lambda$ is defined by a single equation, say $\lambda$.
 Hence $\rho^*\left( \dif \log\ \lambda \right) $ is a section of $\Omega^1_{Z}\left( \log \Delta \right)_{|\rho^{-1}(U)}$ defined around $R$.
 Indeed it suffices to check this statement locally at each point $q \in R \subseteq \rho^{-1}\left( \Lambda \right)$.
 Indeed since $\rho^{-1}\left( \Lambda \right)$ is contained in $\Delta$ of simple normal crossing, there exist $z_1, z_2$ local coordinates around $q$ such that

 $a,b \ge 0$, $a+b> 0$, $u$ a unit, and then

 with $(a,b)\ne (0,0)$.

-\begin{proposition} Let $\rho \colon Z\rightarrow Y$, $R$, $\Delta$, $\Lambda$, $\lambda$ as above and $\mathcal{E}$ a rank two vector bundle on $Z$ such that: \begin{enumerate} \item $\mathcal{E}$ is a subsheaf of $\Omega^1_{Z}( \log \Delta ) $. \item $D = c_1 ( \mathcal{E} )$ is a $\mathbb{Q}$-effective divisor. \item $N_R( D )$ is an integral divisor. \item There exist a neighborhood $V$ of $R$ such that $\rho^*( \dif \log\ \lambda ) \in \Gamma ( \mathcal{E}, V) \subseteq \Gamma( \Omega^1_{Z}( \log \Delta ), V) $. \end{enumerate} Then, there exist a rank two vector bundle $\mathfrak{P}_R( \mathcal{E}) \subset \mathcal{E}$ such that: \begin{enumerate} \item $ \mathfrak{P}_R( \mathcal{E} ) = \mathcal{E}$ outside of $R$; \item $ c_1 ( \mathfrak{P}_R ( \mathcal{E} ) ) = P_R ( D )$; \item $c_2 ( \mathfrak{P}_R ( \mathcal{E} ) ) = c_2 ( \mathcal{E} ) $. \end{enumerate} \end{proposition}
+\begin{proposition} Let $\rho \colon Z\rightarrow Y$, $R$, $\Delta$, $\Lambda$, $\lambda$ as above and $\mathcal{E}$ a rank two vector bundle on $Z$ such that: \begin{enumerate} \item $\mathcal{E}$ is a subsheaf of $\Omega^1_{Z}( \log \Delta ) $. \item $D = c_1 ( \mathcal{E} )$ is a $\mathbb{Q}$-effective divisor. \item $N_R( D )$ is an integral divisor. \item There exist a neighborhood $V$ of $R$ such that $\rho^*( \dif \log\ \lambda ) \in \Gamma (V, \mathcal{E}) \subseteq \Gamma( \Omega^1_{Z}(V, \log \Delta )) $. \end{enumerate} Then, there exist a rank two vector bundle $\mathfrak{P}_R( \mathcal{E}) \subset \mathcal{E}$ such that: \begin{enumerate} \item $ \mathfrak{P}_R( \mathcal{E} ) = \mathcal{E}$ outside of $R$; \item $ c_1 ( \mathfrak{P}_R ( \mathcal{E} ) ) = P_R ( D )$; \item $c_2 ( \mathfrak{P}_R ( \mathcal{E} ) ) = c_2 ( \mathcal{E} ) $. \end{enumerate} \end{proposition}

 \begin{remark} Proposition \ref{proposition:nefreduction} is basically \cite{miyaoka-orbibundle} Lemma 2.3.
-Though the hypothesis in Miyaoka are slightly different from ours, indeed he suppose that the divisor $E$ coincides with the exceptional locus of the map $\rho$, his poof still works without any substantial modification here as well. \end{remark}
+Though the hypothesis in Miyaoka are slightly different from ours, indeed he supposes that the divisor $E$ coincides with the exceptional locus of the map $\rho$, his proof still works without any substantial modification here as well. \end{remark}

 For reader's convenience, we briefly recall:

 \begin{proof}[Proof of Proposition \ref{proposition:nefreduction}] Since $\rho^*(\dif \log \lambda ) $ is a nowhere vanishing section of $\mathcal{E}$ in $V$, it induces an injection $\mathcal{O}_V\rightarrow \mathcal{E}_{\vert V}$.
 In view of \eqref{equation:pullbackdlog}, after restricting $V$ if needed, the cokernel of the above injection is locally free of rank one and then isomorphic to $\det ( \mathcal{E} )_{\vert V}$, summing up we get an exact sequence